-The NFRC does not expect to capture enough Freshwater Catfish to measure key health indictors.
-However, by collecting data for a translocated species including Freshwater Catfish will allow a greater understanding of the current status of the populations providing essential information to the management on these species.
-Due to the low abundances of Freshwater Catfish collected during NFRC the key health indicators cannot be determined.
-Although low numbers of Freshwater Catfish were caught in all five years of sampling, there has been a mix of recruits (2017-2019), juveniles (2017 and 2021) and adults (2018-2020) (Figure 6).
-The sampling methodology included fyke nets and electrofishing in 2017-19, but electrofishing only in 2020 and 2021.
-Recruits of this species are difficult to catch using electrofishing sampling methodology with recruits primarily detected via fyke netting, with only a single recruit detected via electrofishing in 2019.
-In 2021 the Freshwater Catfish collected were all sub adults (nearing maturity) and adults (Figure 7).
+The NFRC does not expect to capture enough Freshwater Catfish to measure key health indicators.
+However collecting data for translocated species including Freshwater Catfish allows a greater understanding of the current status of the populations providing essential information to the management on this species.
+Although low numbers of Freshwater Catfish were caught in all six years of sampling, there has been a mix of recruits (2017-19), juveniles (2017 and 2021) and adults (2018-22) (Figure 6).
+The sampling methods included fyke nets and electrofishing in 2017-19, but electrofishing only from 2020-22.
+Recruits of this species are difficult to catch using electrofishing sampling methods with recruits primarily detected via fyke netting.
+Only a single recruit was detected via electrofishing in 2019.
+In 2022 only a single adult Freshwater Catfish was collected (Figure 7).